srndic/hidost/INSTALL.rst

 Please make sure the Java compiler ``javac`` is installed as it is required for building the Java part of Hidost.

-Hidost also depends on libquickly, a C++ library for multiprocessing.
+Hidost also depends on
-You can get its source separately.
+`libquickly <https://github.com/srndic/libquickly>`_, a C++ library for multiprocessing.
+Please install it before installing Hidost.

 Building Hidost
 ====================